Pyotr Ilyich Tchaikovsky–Piano Concerto No. 1 in B flat Minor, Op. 23-1. Allegro Non Troppo

 Mica started to shake.
 She knew Tavernier had existed, her father had told her so.
 But now hearing Mr. Walters, the American expert, say that her diamond was one of Tavernier’s, made her feel faint.
 She poured herself a glass of water.
 She opened up her jacket.
 She started to tremble.

-“Tavernier,” Mr. Walters continued, “traveled to visit the last Mongolian Emperor of India in the 1640’s.
+“Tavernier,” Mr. Walters continued, “traveled from France by boat in the 1640’s to visit the last Mongolian Emperor of India.
 The Emperor showed him a huge diamond, more than one hundred carats, that came from the Kollur mine in Galconda, India.
 It was triangular, crudely cut and a very unusual blue color, almost violet.

 “His wife, who briefly wore the diamond around her neck, was afraid of more misfortune so she decided to sell it to Tavernier, who was still in India.

 “Tavernier took the blue diamond back to France, christened it the Grand Tavernier diamond and cut it into smaller gems.
-However, he didn’t pay heed to the superstition that one should not cut a large diamond into smaller ones.”
+However, he didn’t pay heed to the warning that he should not cut the large diamond into smaller ones.
+They would all be cursed!”

 “S-sir,” Mica interrupted Mr. Walters, “do you believe these stories?”

-“Some people say they’re tales, others say they’re history.
+“Some people say they’re tales or superstitions, others say they’re history.
 Who’s to say when a story is real or not?
 If you believe it, it’s real.”

 “Do you think I should be superstitious?”
-She thought of the diamonds in her mouth, in her stomach, in her soul.
+She thought of the diamonds in her bra, in her boots, in her hopes, her dreams.
 She felt nauseous.

 “Mica,” Simion said, walking toward her.
 “Are you all right?
 You look pale.”

 She held on to the table.
 She thought she’d faint.
 “We must sell these diamonds as soon as possible,” she stammered.
-“Do you think a potential buyer will be aware of these superstitions?”
+“Do you think a potential buyer will be aware of these stories?”

 “Yes,” Mica responded, but she wasn’t convinced.